-Elmhurst College, Elmhurst, IL
+Elmhurst University, Elmhurst, IL

-Remarriage in Early Christianity – book in progress; chapters on the Greco-Roman and Jewish milieus, the teaching of the historical Jesus and the gospels; Matthean exception clauses, the Apostle Paul, ante-Nicene writings, and post-Nicene writings
+Remarriage in Early Christianity – book in progress; chapters on the Greco-Roman and Jewish milieus, the teaching of the historical Jesus and the gospels; Matthean exception clauses, the Apostle Paul, ante-Nicene writings, and post-Nicene writings.

 Scripture, Texts and Tracings in 2 Corinthians and Philippians.
 Co-editor, with B. J. Oropeza (and contributor).
 Lanham, MD: Lexington Books / Fortress Academic, forthcoming.